Essential thrombocythaemia (ET)

-Essential thrombocythaemia (ET), is also known as primary thrombocythaemia.
-This is one of a group of conditions known as myeloproliferative diseases (MPDs).
+Essential thrombocythaemia (ET) is one of a group of conditions known as myeloproliferative disorders (MPDs).

 The bone marrow makes millions of blood cells every day.
 When the cells are mature they are released into the blood stream.
 In MPDs, the bone marrow makes too many of one or more types of blood cells.

-Essential thrombocythaemia is a rare condition affecting the bone marrow in which too many platelets are made.
+ET is a rare condition affecting the bone marrow in which too many platelets are made.
 This means the number of platelets in the blood stream becomes higher than normal.

-Sometimes symptoms develop due to complications of ET, such as a blood clot or abnormal bleeding.
-Too many platelets in the blood can cause clots to form.
-Less commonly people may have abnormal bleeding because the platelets in their blood don't work properly.
+Sometimes symptoms develop due to complications of ET, such as a blood clot caused by too many platelets in the blood.
+Less commonly, people may have bleeding or bruising because the platelets in their blood don't work properly.

 Symptoms can occur because a blood clot (thrombosis) has formed in a vein in the body.
 Clotting problems are more common in people over 60, in people who have had a blood clot before, and in people who have conditions such as high blood pressure or diabetes.